The Bachelorette Stars: Ranked By Relationship Length!

 Trista Sutter

-Trista Sutter, the OB (ehhh, that's original Bachelorette), wins this one by a long shot!
-She and hubby Ryan Sutter have been married for almost 15 years.
+Trista Sutter, the OB (ehhh, that's original Bachelorette), wins this one by a long shot.
+She and hubby Ryan Sutter have been married for over 15 years.
 Fifteen!
 The first-ever Bachelorette makes for an unbeatable standard-bearer in terms of pure longevity.